figmentapp/docs/docs/nodes/image-to-image.md

 # Image to Image

 Run a PIX2PIX image to image model.
+Note that there is also a ONNX version of this node: [ONNX Image Model](onnx-image-model.md).

 This currently only runs 512x512 image models.
 We're working on a version that supports smaller image models as well.